Usage

 3

-Next, choose one of the chart types and apply it on your data table using a simple CSS class.
+Next, choose one of the chart types and apply it to your data table using a simple CSS class.
 For example, add the .bar

 class to display the data as a bar chart: